vishal-nigam/basicmaterial/README.md

 # teachingmaterial

+For interns working with me, please refer to basic maths that I shared during the sessions.
-If you are an intern or person willing to learning basics of ML and DS. please feel free to use the attached files.
+If you are a person willing to learning the basics of ML and DS.
+Please feel free to use the attached files.